davethegut/Work/guides/Windows_Sidecar_setup.md

 ![service_is_started](https://github.com/davethegut/Work/blob/6668f9450a5d6d2de3aafe99457b7208e432b987/pictures/service_is_started.png)

 ### Testing
-- To ensure that our Gaaraylog instance is collecting our windows logs, go to the overview tab underneath Sidecar, and select "show messages" button on the right-hand side, and it should now show the logs that are coming from our Windows Machine.
+- To ensure that our Graylog instance is collecting our windows logs, go to the overview tab underneath Sidecar, and select "show messages" button on the right-hand side, and it should now show the logs that are coming from our Windows Machine.
 ![sidecar_test_pic_1](https://github.com/davethegut/Work/blob/68bde38211fb26a7762c100074c19e6c7b7c5a80/pictures/Sidecar_test1.png)
 - Here is a more detailed example of what your search page should look like when you view your incoming logs from your Sidecar.
 ![sidecar_test_pic_2](https://github.com/davethegut/Work/blob/3b39678c460ae73355d8ce36afd4fbd1f3331eb2/pictures/Sidecar_test2.png)